 Cinnamon in Baked Goods

-OK, cinnamon is not toxic to dogs.
-But does that mean that dogs can eat cinnamon rolls, cinnamon toast crunch, or cinnamon bread?
+OK, we’ve learned that cinnamon is not toxic to dogs.
+But can dogs eat cinnamon rolls?
+And what about the cinnamon toast crunch or cinnamon bread?
 Unfortunately, the answer is no; you shouldn’t share your holiday desserts with your dog.

-Cakes, cookies and other baked treats that contain cinnamon usually have a lot of different ingredients that might be dangerous to dogs.
+Cakes, cookies, and other baked treats containing cinnamon usually have many different ingredients that might be dangerous to dogs.
 Here are some of the most common ones:

 - Cocoa powder or chocolate

-Dogs can eat cinnamon and live to bark about it.
-Unless it was in powdered form and inhaled, this spice should not harm your dogs.
+Well, it’s not particularly beneficial but not harmful either.
+It’s OK for dogs to have a lick of cinnamon and live to bark about it.
+Unless it was in powdered form and inhaled, or your pup happened to have an allergy, this spice should not harm your dogs.

 On the other hand, cinnamon often goes together with other ingredients like nutmeg, chocolate, nuts, and raisins, all of which can be dangerous to dogs.
 Make sure you’re not giving your pooch cinnamon-based baked goodies from the table, and you won’t have to spend the holidays worrying!